 - Not have enough time to play a full 18 holes?
 You can have short-round golf courses in simulators.
 It requires significantly less time.

 - You can feel a little of playing at your dream golf courses like Pebble Beach, PGA National, Muirfield Village, St. Andrews, and more.

-Can I trust on a simulator output?
+Can I Trust on a Golf Simulator Output?

-Our research shows that golf simulators are 85-90% accurate based on the quality of the simulator and its accessories like sensors, radar, camera, etc. More than 90% accurate results can be achieved if you set up properly and ensure an appropriate setting for your simulator & concentrate in your swing.
-So, you can certainly trust the outputs from a simulator that has a good setup.
+Our research shows that golf simulators are 85-90% accurate based on the quality and usage of materials.
+More than 90% accurate results can be achieved if you set up properly and ensure an appropriate setting for your simulator & concentrate on your swing.
+Learn more about how accurate golf simulators are.